Seneca-BSA/bsa/docs/sep600/lab4.md

         }
     </pre>

-1. Per [Minimal printf and snprintf](https://github.com/ARMmbed/mbed-os/blob/master/platform/source/minimal-printf/README.md), as of mbed OS 6, printf no longer print floating point by default to save memory.
-In order to enable printing of floating point value, enable it by creating a file called `mbed_app.json` in the root project folder and add the following code to it.
+1. Per [Minimal printf and snprintf](https://github.com/ARMmbed/mbed-os/blob/master/platform/source/minimal-printf/README.md), as of mbed OS 6, printf no longer prints floating point by default to save memory.
+To enable printing of floating point value, enable it by creating a file called `mbed_app.json` in the root project folder and adding the following code to it.
     <pre>

         {